the-full-stack/fsdl-text-recognizer/README.md

 july 23 1230: finished up basic CNN and caching EmnistLinesDataset NEXT UP:
 - sliding window CNN (just port what I had in notebook)
-- overlap parameter is a single number that sets max overlap, with uniform distribution up to it
+- [x] overlap parameter is a single number that sets max overlap, with uniform distribution up to it
 - implement sliding window RNN

 july 23 1720: figured out FC vs 1x1 conv, need to run it on the farm though

+- [x] make EmnistDataset give you images instead of vectors (and use HDF5)

 - [ ] add paragraph synthetic dataset: 2h
 - [ ] train detection network to detect lines in the paragraph images: 3h